 Life is a continuous flow.
 Nothing is permanent…

 As a matter of fact, out of more than 1.25 Billion plus of India’s population, only 14,135 call Sanskrit their native language.
-(Census 2001 numbers).
+(Census 2001).

 Please let go of pseudo perfectionism

-The demise or near annihilation of Sanskrit has given rise to a trend wherein any Yogini pontificating in Sanskrit is instantly regarded as the 24 Karat pure motherload of knowledge.
+The near annihilation of Sanskrit has given rise to a trend wherein any Yogi pontificating in Sanskrit is instantly regarded as the 24 Karat pure motherload of knowledge.

 Quickly realizing the benefits, the yoga teachers have begun to use Sanskrit in their classes.
 But is Sanskrit really necessary to learn yoga?
 Would Yoga become less of a yoga if all you know were just “Om” and/or “Namah”?

 The wonder of Yoga is – Though a structured flow… it is flexible.

 Hence, we have Hatha Yoga, Patanjali Yoga and Kundalini yoga etc – all with the objective of attaining the elevation of mind.
 So let go of perfectionism.
 A perfect yoga does not require a knowledge of Sanskrit.
 The right pose, correct breathing technique etc. is sufficient.

 Trikona asana or Vashishta asana may slip out of your tongue glibly, remember the hapless students who are not in the know-how of Sanskrit.
 Instead of such quaint words using normal words like Triangle pose or Side plank may lead to greater understanding .
 After all, when in Rome, be Roman.
 There is no point in using Sanskrit when the receptor is not tuned into your wavelength.